Hui-Ying/Graphene-automatic-detection/README.md

 # Graphene-automatic-detection

-The purpose of this project is to automatically identify and separate the layers of graphene flakes from the optical microscopic images.
+This work investigates the important problem of autonomous graphene detection in microscopic substrate images.
+We study the application of hybrid deep learning(DL)/machine learning(ML) techniques to segment the monolayer and bilayer graphene.
+We implement a modified U-Net model to segment the graphene flakes from the background.
+By using the segmentation results from the U-Net model, we implement a support vector machine (SVM) to separate the monolayer and bilayer graphene flakes.
+There are two features including the graphene and the background pixel values from microscopic images as the inputs for the SVM model.
+We achieve detection rates of 87.09\% and 90.41\% for monolayer and bilayer graphene.

 This repository includes
-- Implemented an U-Net architecture as the first step to segment the background and the graphene flakes.
+- Implement a modified U-Net architecture as the first step to segment the background and the graphene flakes.
-- Implemented a BT–Net architecture to find the thresholds of the pixel values of single and bilayer graphene flakes.
-- Support Vector Machine(SVM) method using a Gaussian kernel to separate the graphene flakes.
+- Implement a Support Vector Machine(SVM) method using a Gaussian kernel to separate the graphene flakes.
-- A comaprison among BT-Net, SVM methods and image processing methods.

 ## Dataset